AustinCodingAcademy/aca-flix/README.md

 * connect and export

 ### SearchBoxContainer.js
-* import SearchBox
+* ximport SearchBox
-* import action `loadSearch`
+* ximport action `loadSearch`
-* mapDispatchToProps for this action
+* xmapDispatchToProps for this action
-* Determine which props to map to based on the props that are already coded into the SearchBox component
+* xDetermine which props to map to based on the props that are already coded into the SearchBox component

 ### AppContainer.js
-* import App
+* ximport App
-* import action `loadMyMovieList`
+* ximport action `loadMyMovieList`
 * mapStateToProps for props `searchResults` and `myMovieList` to state of the same name
-* mapDisptachToProps for `loadMyMovieList`
+* xmapDisptachToProps for `loadMyMovieList`

 ### ListToggleContainer
-* import ListToggle
+* ximport ListToggle
 * import action `saveMyMovie` and `removeMyMovie`
 * mapDisptachToProps for `saveMyMovie` and `removeMyMovie`
 * Change Item.js to use ListToggleContainer instead of ListToggle